tcallsen/node-docker-gitlab-ci/README.md

 - `STAGE_SERVER_IP` - contains the IP address of the Deployment Server.
 This is the IP address used to make SSH connections from the GitLab Runner.
 - `STAGE_SERVER_USER` - contains the user used when opening the SSH session.
-- `STAGE_ID_RSA` - SSH private key used to authenticate when opening the SSH session.
+- `STAGE_ID_RSA` - SSH private key file used to authenticate when opening the SSH session.

 For more information on these variables, see [section 2: Preparing the Staging Server](https://taylor.callsen.me/how-to-dockerize-a-nodejs-app-and-deploy-it-using-gitlab-ci/) on this blog post.

+I also ran into issues with DinD (Docker in Docker) during the Docker image builds.
+Strange things like `cannot connect to the docker daemon`.
+Ultimate applying this fix to the GitLab Runner worked for me: https://gitlab.com/gitlab-org/gitlab-runner/-/issues/1986#note_20339074

 ### Docker Debugging